vivek28710/js-hindi/README.md

 # js-hindi
-A code repo fjava script
+A code repo for java script